 Bored in your school holidays?
 Our Performing Arts Workshops and Shows give you everything you need to keep you and everyone around you entertained in your time off!
 A three day workshop of dance, drama, singing and musical theatre with a show at the end, we have something for everyone!
 In association with our Sister Company StarStruck Performing Arts, we provide a range of dance styles, from Street dance and Latin to Ballet and Contemporary.

 Not to mention stage crafts such as experimental theatre, musical theatre, breathing and singing techniques and script work!
 With a talent show in each age category (under 8's, 9-11's and 12+), everyone has the choice to show us their own moves or acting!
 Everyone who attends is awarded a certificate and trophy, and there is the opportunity to gain more certificates and top trophies in our awards presentation during the end of week show!

-To book your place on the next Performing Arts Project download a form from the class timetables section of the website.
+To book your place on the next Performing Arts Project click here.

 SHOWS, FESTIVALS AND PERFORMANCES

 Showcases and Shows

 Here we have our annual awards ceremony which include medallist of the year in five classes, the Jo Burton O'Donnell trophy (for the most talented dancer, named after our sadly missed dancer Jo who died in a car accident in 2003), two student of the year awards, the LC Elite trophy for Team Spirit and the ever prestigious MISS LEARNING CURVES which is awarded to a promising up and coming role model in the school.

 Students also prepare for and perform at regular showcases at the Saint Martin's School Arts Centre.

 Our JEMz Advanced Contemporary Team also perform each year with Mardi Gras Promotions.